Nonreciprocal heat transport in the Kitaev chiral spin liquid

 Nonreciprocal transport phenomena, characterized by their direction-selective transport, draw a lot of interest due to its significant potential for practical applications.
 One of the most known examples is the semiconductor p-n junction.
 The current for the direction $\xi$ is represented by

 where the conductivity $\chi$ and the external drive field $\mathcal{D}$ satisfy $\chi_{\xi}=\chi_{-\xi}$ and $\mathcal{D}_{\xi}=-\mathcal{D}_{-\xi}$.
 In particular, if the even-order conductivity is finite, the current magnitudes $|\mathcal{J}|$ differ between positive and negative directions.
-Nonreciprocal transport phenomena result from higher order effects, which break Onsager reciprocal relations.
-Its essence is the difference in group velocities at $\bm{k}$ and $\bm{-k}$ because of inversion symmetry breaking.
+Nonreciprocal transport phenomena result from inversion and time-reversal symmetry breaking, which can cause higher-order effects that break Onsager reciprocal relations~\cite{Rikken2001,Tokura2018,Nagaosa2024}.
+Thus, the difference in the group velocities at $\bm{k}$ and $\bm{-k}$, a typical higher-order effect, can induce nonreciprocal transport phenomena.
 Nonreciprocal transport phenomena have been extensively studied in diverse materials, such as superconductors~\cite{Wakatsuki2017, Hoshino2018, Itahashi2020, Ando2020}, antiferromagnets~\cite{Hayami2022, Weizhao2022}, and topological insulators~\cite{Yasuda2019, Yasuda2020}.
 However, its exploration in Majorana systems remains relatively limited~\cite{Nakazawa2022}.

 Notably, the Kitaev honeycomb model stands as an exactly solvable Majorana system, which has attracted much attention because it acts as the quantum spin liquid in its ground state~\cite{Kitaev2006}.
 Jackeli and Khaliullin suggest that Mott insulators with the strong spin-orbit coupling and the $J_{\mathrm{eff}}=1/2$ moments have feasibility to realize the Kitaev spin liquid~\cite{Jackeli2009}. $4d$ and $5d$ transition metal compounds are proposed as candidates, for example, $\mathrm{Na_{2}IrO_{3}}$~\cite{Singh2010}, $\mathrm{\alpha}$-$\mathrm{Li_{2}IrO_{3}}$~\cite{Singh2012}, $\mathrm{\alpha}$-$\mathrm{RuCl_{3}}$~\cite{Plumb2014}, $\mathrm{H_{3}LiIr_{2}O_{6}}$~\cite{Geirhos2020} and so on.
-The $\mathrm{\alpha}$-$\mathrm{RuCl_{3}}$ is one of the promising candidates because the half-integer thermal hall effect is observed, which is a signature of non-dissipative Majorana edge current~\cite{Kasahara2018,Yokoi2021}.
+The $\mathrm{\alpha}$-$\mathrm{RuCl_{3}}$ is one of the promising candidates because the half-integer thermal Hall effect is observed, which is a signature of non-dissipative Majorana edge current~\cite{Kasahara2018,Yokoi2021}.